Quantum Zeno effect versus adiabatic quantum computing and quantum annealing: Outlook

 \section{Outlook}

 For the usual sequential quantum algorithms, the problem of decoherence as briefly sketched above has stimulated a substantial amount of work devoted to the development of error correcting codes such as the Shor code~\cite{shor1995a,steane1996a,laflamme1996a}.
-In the case of adiabatic quantum algorithms, it is hard to see how such active error correcting codes could be applied directly, but one could envision other, more indirect, methods.
+In the case of adiabatic quantum algorithms, it is a bit hard to see how such active error correcting codes could be applied directly, but one could envision other, more indirect, methods.
 One prominent example is the spin-echo technique where the overall phase of the system is frequently changed (e.g., reversed) without affecting the phase of the environment, such that the amplitudes of the interaction between system and environment average out to zero if this phase-flip frequency is large enough, i.e., larger than effective environment frequency scales (such as the environment temperature).
 Of course, by applying this idea, one must be careful to ensure that the repeated phase change of the system does not affect the adiabaticity of the internal system dynamics.
-Another option would be to encode the two states $\ket{s}$ and $\ket{w}$ within a decoherence-free subspace such that the environment cannot distinguish between them (see also Sec.~\ref{Generalization}).
+Another option would be to encode the two states $\ket{s}$ and $\ket{w}$ or $\ket{\rm in}$ and $\ket{\rm out}$ within a decoherence-free or symmetry-protected subspace such that the environment cannot distinguish between them (see also Sec.~\ref{Generalization}).
+This point is related to the discussion in Sec.~\ref{Generalized Landau-Zener Transition}.
+Even if the single-qubit expectation values are different $\bra{\rm in}\hat\sigma_\mu^a\ket{\rm in}\neq \bra{\rm out}\hat\sigma_\mu^a\ket{\rm out}$, these differences could cancel out after summing over all environment operators -- provided that they are not independent of each other.
+A related effect could be achieved with structured noise models.
 Alternatively, one might consider monitoring the environment and using feedback control similar to quantum erasure schemes~\cite{wiseman2010}.
-Furthermore, one could consider replacing the Landau-Zener like (tunneling) transition between macroscopically different quantum states such as $\ket{s}$ and $\ket{w}$ (which is very similar to a first-order phase transition) by a more gradual change of the state vectors from $\ket{s}$ to $\ket{w}$, e.g., similarly to a second-order transition~\cite{schuetzhold2006b,schaller2010a}.
-This may even lead to an enlarged minimum gap and thus a reduced run-time $T$.
-In addition, such a gradual change should also alleviate the quantum Zeno mechanism sketched above.
-As a related point, the quantum Zeno effect considered here (and actually in most other scenarios) is applied to the (tunneling) transition between the two isolated states $\ket{s}$ and $\ket{w}$.
-If instead a continuum of states is involved, the character of the quantum Zeno effect changes and the required measurement frequency is typically much higher~\cite{ahmadiniaz2022a}.
-In this case, the inverse decoherence rate $1/\Gamma$ should not be compared to the run-time $T$ but to the spreading time in the continuum, which can be much shorter.